krishna2992/x86_32_os_from_scratch/README.md

 12. task: Defines process datastructure and its implementation.Can be further implemented to to use multithreading.

 #BEFORE RUNNING THIS SET gcc target to i686 as follow
+#OS uses qemu for running so install qemu

 #run
 export TARGET=i686-elf